Edit Content

 “There’s a continuum of ways people become caregivers.
 Often a loved one suffers a stroke, accident or fall or a chronic condition worsens, and people are thrust into a situation.
 But few plan for it as well as they could,” says director of operations for the Family Caregiver Alliance: National Center on Caregiving Leah Eskenazi.

-Here are some simple things you can do to make sure you give the most compassionate care possible to the senior in your life.
+Here are some simple tips for Caring for Seniors at Home that you can do to make sure you give the most compassionate care possible to the senior in your life.

 Consider your options